-Practice Tracks are recorded with individual parts separated.
+Practice Tracks for some of the songs below are recorded with individual parts separated.
 If you listen with earbuds or headphones, your part will be on the right side and sound like piano.
 The other parts will be on the left side and sound much softer, as electric piano sounds.
 This way you can hear your own part clearly with the other parts in the background for reference.

 Singing along with the videos of other choirs singing the songs is a good way to practice after you have gone through your individual part several times.
 If you have trouble following your part along with the choir, go back to the individual track a few more times through, then try again.